soiltechproject/fsm-docs/DOC-BLOCS.md

 The generators are the methods that generate outputs.
 Depening on the user defined setting, the generators will produce the corrisponding outputs.

-Typically, generators take an Array of paddocks, a Dataset object and a config object.
+Typically, generators take an Array of paddocks in their constructor.

 The config object will define how the generator will run.
-Therefore before running a generator, the user needs to build a corisponding config object.
+Therefore, before running a generator, the user needs to build a corisponding config object.

 #### LocationGenerator